olavgm/data-promise/README.md

 })

-// Let's read one record on the list, filtering by Id (assume userId is 1077) userData.read(1077).then((results) => {
+// Let's read one record on the list, filtering by Id (assume the userId is 1077) userData.read(1077).then((results) => {
 	console.log(results)
 })